Athletic Training Research Laboratory

 - Effects of Dual-Task Cognitive Training on Head Impact Kinematics

-Control of Balance and Locomotion Lab
+Control of Balance and Locomotion Research Laboratory

 The primary goal of the CoBaL lab is to understand the neural and biomechanical basis of human upright balance.
 The bipedal human is inherently unstable and needs a sophisticated control system to remain upright.
 We investigate how the nervous system uses sensory information (vision, inner ear) to estimate body dynamics and guide motor processes for upright balance control.
 The applied goal is to better understand patient populations with neurological disease and injury that lead to balance problems.